 1765(23 Tevet, 5525): Isaac Zerahiah Azulai, the father of 18th century rabbinic scholar and author Chaim Joseph David passed away today in Jerusalem.

-1774: Birthdate of Levi Salomon, “the London financier and underwriter” who lived near the Great St. Helen’s Synagogue.
-He passed away in January of 1843.
+1774: In London, Solomon Salmons and Shirphra Phillip Levy Salomons gave birth Levi Salomons, “the London financier and underwriter” who lived near the Great St. Helen’s Synagogue and passed away in January of 1843.

 1794: English historian Edward Gibbon, author of The Rise and Fall of the Roman Empire passed away.
 Those who think that the acknowledgement of the Jewish origins of Christianity is a twentieth century phenomenon are not acquainted with this classic of ancient history.
 In chapter 15 of the first volume of this classic, Gibbon makes it quite clear that Christianity is rooted in the Judaism of the first century of the Common Era.